 If British consumers are looking to reduce their plastic use, then retailers should listen to them and source environmentally friendly alternatives.
 Whether you want to continue to stock standard plastic bags is up to you, but it pays to give people an alternative, especially one that solves a problem.

 ‘Eight in 10 consumers are trying to reduce their plastic waste and half would be willing to pay higher prices for eco-friendly packaging.’The Guardian

 To add to that, 50% of UK consumers also said they’d pay a higher price for biodegradable packaging, so you’d still be able to make a profit on your goods.

+Here at Harrisons, we have a huge collection of wholesale dog products that your customers will love!
 Shop our range of dog products and ensure your store is equipped for dog owners.